MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.nearequalityfactd.md

 ## Remarks

-This is equivalent to <xref:microsoft.quantum.diagnostics.equalitywithintolerancefact> withhardcoded tolerance of $10^{-10}$.
+This is equivalent to <xref:Microsoft.Quantum.Diagnostics.EqualityWithinToleranceFact> withhardcoded tolerance of $10^{-10}$.